cyberphone/jws-ct/README.md

 2. Serialize the data using *existing* JSON tools
 3. Apply the canonicalizing filter process described in https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-00#section-3.2 on the serialized data
-4. Use the result of the previous step as "JWS Payload" to the JWS signature process descibed in https://tools.ietf.org/html/rfc7515#appendix-F using the *compact* serialization mode
+4. Use the result of the previous step as "JWS Payload" to the JWS signature process described in https://tools.ietf.org/html/rfc7515#appendix-F using the *compact* serialization mode
 5. Add the resulting JWS string to the original JSON data through a *designated signature property of your choice*
 6. Serialize the completed (now signed) JSON object using *existing* JSON tools